Kingxukai/linux/Documentation/hwmon/crps.rst

 This driver implements support for Intel Common Redundant Power supply with PMBus support.

-The driver is a client driver to the core PMBus driver.
+The driver is a client driver to the woke core PMBus driver.
 Please see Documentation/hwmon/pmbus.rst for details on PMBus client drivers.